godaddy/gasket/packages/gasket-plugin-docs/README.md

 ### Presets

 Presets can also set up custom docs.
-This is done by defining a `docsSetup` property object on the module, which will be used to establish the [DocsConfig] for the preset.
+This is done by defining a `docsSetup` property object on the module, which will be used to establish the `docsConfig` for the preset.

 ```js